FDA Approves New Therapy That Began in Roswell Park Lab

 Patients with an aggressive form of non-Hodgkin lymphoma (NHL) now have a new treatment option — and it began with the work of Roswell Park cancer researcher Ben Seon, PhD, Professor in the Department of Immunology.
 Approved by the FDA in June 2019, the new immunotherapy/chemotherapy combination — called polatuzumab vedotin (brand name Polivy™) — is intended specifically for patients with diffuse large B-cell lymphoma (DLBCL) that has not responded to treatment or that has recurred (returned after treatment) following two previous treatments.
 Until now, those patients had few remaining options.

-DLBCL is the most common type of non-Hodgkin lymphoma, both the United States and around the world.
+DLBCL is the most common type of non-Hodgkin lymphoma, both in the United States and around the world.
 More than 18,000 people in the U.S. are diagnosed with DLBCL each year.

 This marks the first time an immunotherapy originating at Roswell Park has been part of an FDA-approved treatment.
 Polivy is an antibody-drug conjugate, which means it combines a drug with a type of immunotherapy called a monoclonal antibody.
 A monoclonal antibody is a protein made in a laboratory that can zero in on a cancer cell, latch onto it and either kill it directly or deliver chemotherapy or radioactive substances to kill it.
 Polivy is designed to target CD79b, a protein produced by most of the immune cells affected by B-cell lymphoma.